The Center for Cosmetic Surgery

 WHAT IS BREAST AUGMENTATION SURGERY?

-The procedure has evolved over more than a half-century, and modern techniques and new, improved implants allow patients to achieve better results than ever before, all with improved safety.
-In the past few years, breast augmentation with fat transfer has become a viable option for augmentation for some patients.
-Some patients are excellent candidates for augmentation with fat alone.
+Breast enhancement surgery has evolved over more than a half-century, and modern techniques and new, improved implants allow patients to achieve better results than ever before, all with improved safety.
+In the past few years, breast augmentation with fat transfer has become a viable option for some patients.
 These patients need to be content with a modest increase of ½ to 1 cup size and must have an area or areas elsewhere in their bodies from which sufficient fat can be harvested for the procedure.
-It is important to understand that the results of fat grafting can be unpredictable due to variability in the survival of the transplanted fat, and some patients may require subsequent repeat grafting to obtain their desired outcome.
-Fat grafting can also be used with implants in a so-called “hybrid breast augmentation.”
-In these cases, fat is used to add targeted fullness or soft tissue enhancement, while the implant provides the majority of the desired volume.
-This can be an excellent choice for some patients but requires deep expertise in all facets of augmentation surgery.

 Breast Augmentation